By Mark Schaefer

 The economic value of content is zero unless it is seen and shared.
 This suggests the need for a new marketing competency.
 Just HOW do we get that content to move on the web?

-This is what I have articulated in my new book, The Content Code: Six essential strategies to ignite your content, your marketing, and your business.
-This book explores all of the possible options for an ignition-based marketing strategy, including:
+This is what I have articulated in my new book, The Content Code: Six essential strategies to ignite your content, your marketing, and your business

 - Tactics to make your content significantly more shareable